 I’d be remiss if I didn’t point out two things I noticed:

-A) In Star Wars: Rogue One, Director Krennic—played pitch perfectly by Ben Mendelson—despite not being a space wizard, carries a gravitas reveals him into being the most heinous motherfucker in every room.
-He’s a commander of men.
-A real billy big bollocks.
-Until Darth Vader demands an audience with him and, in a moment of displeasure, the Asthmatic Sith Lord force-chokes him out.
-When Vader releases his grip, Krennic looks at Vader with this… Kaleidoscope of emotions.
-Fear, awe, and a little turned on.
-That’s how every computer scientist talks about Superintelligence.
+A) In Star Wars: Rogue One, Director Krennic—played pitch perfectly by Ben Mendelson—despite not being a Taoist space wizard, carries a gravitas that positions him as the most heinous motherfucker in every room.
+He’s a commander of men, a real billy big bollocks.
+Darth Vader demands an audience with him and, in a moment of displeasure, the Asthmatic Sith Lord force-chokes him out.
+When Vader releases his grip, Krennic looks at Vader with this kaleidoscope of emotions—Fear, awe, a little turned on.

 B) They’re mostly white guys (it’s relevant, I promise).

 There’s always been this bizarre yearning for technology to be apolitical, evolving to realise some detached, universal truth.
 A Superintelligence won’t be able to feel in anyway that we recognise but it will think, mechanically, in ways that we do.
-Superintelligence will evolve into some cosmically unbiased entity because Generative AI hasn’t even manifested that way.
+There’s no way Superintelligence will evolve into some cosmically unbiased entity because Generative AI hasn’t even manifested that way.
 No matter the control, feigned control or restraint—intentionally or unintentionally—a creation will always reflect the biases of its creators.

-Nothing I’ve written can make anyone abstain from AI.
+And even if I were, nothing I’ve said can make anyone abstain from using AI.
 More than that, I’m empathetic to those who’ve adopted AI into their lives or have been pressured into using it for work.
 I get it.
-Every other week, you got some smart-ass telling you something is harmful.

-Today I’ll say, “You shouldn’t use Chat-GPT, it’s harmful” and tomorrow someone will say, “You should boycott McDonald’s, it’s harmful” and the day after, someone else will say, “You shouldn’t use iPhones, they’re harmful” and all these insistences cascade into an infinite, shame-driven spiral of prohibition where the only way to be harmless is to sit naked in a peaceful meadow until the Data Centres Come.
-But I don’t know, man.
-Productivity isn’t everything.
-Efficiency isn’t everything.
-Convenience isn’t everything.
-Your integrity is everything.
-You should do whatever is in service of it.
+Every other week, you’ve got some smart-ass telling you something is destroying our way of life.
+Today I’ll say, “You shouldn’t use Chat-GPT, it’s harmful” and tomorrow someone will say, “You should boycott McDonald’s, it’s harmful” and the day after, someone else will say, “You shouldn’t use iPhones, they’re harmful” and across the street, they’re yelling “You should protest immigrants and asylum seekers, they’re harmful” and all these declarations cascade into an infinite, shame-driven spiral of prohibition where the only way to be harmless is to sit naked in a peaceful meadow until the Data Centres Arrive.

-This one isn’t about Generative AI, I just think Palantir is terrifying.
+This one isn’t about Generative AI—I just think Palantir is terrifying.

 It occurs to me there is a stark, cultural divide here.
 Black culture has a long history of self-governance with plagiarists—particularly in music genres like Rap or Grime.
 There are derogatory terms and punitive measures for lyricists who steal lyrics (or the more intangible crime of “stealing my whole flow”).
 There’s also an implicit system of reverential taking, where greatness pays lyrical homage to other greatness.